phetsims/phet-info/doc/interactive-description-technical-guide.md

 ## What does "Interactive Description" mean?

-Interactive Description is an accessibility feature that PhET has developed, larger tailored towards screen reader accessibility.
+Interactive Description is an accessibility feature that PhET has developed, largely tailored towards screen reader accessibility.
 It has the following components (with their implementation in parens):

 * State Description (PDOM)